kdheepak/kdheepak.github.io/src/data/blog/writing-papers-with-markdown/index.md

 <!-- END SLIDES -->

-\begin{IEEEkeywords} Pandoc, LaTeX, Markdown \end{IEEEkeywords}

-I’ve had several people ask me about Markdown for academic writing recently.
+I've had several people ask me about Markdown for academic writing recently.
 I figured I'd use this post to write about my workflow and my resources on this topic.

 # Why Markdown